Related Materials: | CDC Health Alert Network (HAN) | California Health Alert Network (CAHAN) |

 Deep-seated and well-circumscribed lesions, often with central umbilication.
 Lesions progress through specific sequential stages, sometimes rapidly—macules, papules, vesicles, pustules, and scabs.
-Additional information can be found at CDC page.
+Additional information can be found at the mpox CDC page.

 Other presentations of rashes and rashes that do not progress.
-Remember, rashes in certain stages can be mistaken for other common rash etiologies, including sexually transmitted infectious (STIs) such as syphilis, herpes, etc.
+Remember, rashes in certain stages can be mistaken for other common rash etiologies, including sexually transmitted infections (STIs) such as syphilis, herpes, etc.

 5. Is the stage of rash consistent within each body part?